 Overview and Challenge Description

-Presentations should last between 5 and 8 minutes to be held utilizing remote delivery (zoom) and structured to provide clear, concise, and captivating information to drawn in partnerships for your proposed project.
+Presentations should last between 5 and 8 minutes and structured to provide clear, concise, and captivating information to drawn in partnerships for your proposed project.
 Visualizations aid in the effectiveness of capturing your audiences attention and can increase understanding of presented problems and/or solutions.
 Having a diverse audience present during the proposals will allow for various evaluations of individual projects and offer the opportunity for constructive feedback to each presenter.

 Project and Presentation Development